Rivian (RIVN) Price Prediction and Forecast

 The cash infusion was a much needed lifeline for Rivian, with $3.7 billion in operating expenses in 2021 and only delivering 920 vehicles.
 The company also had backers in Amazon (NASDAQ: AMZN) and Ford (NYSE:F), who held 260 million shares of Rivian collectively at IPO.

-But as the covid lockdown investing frenzy died out, it left a SUV sized hole the Rivian’s stock price, currently trading for $17.89 per share.
-Down 77.06% since its IPO 3 years earlier.
+But as the COVID lockdown investing frenzy died out, it left a SUV-sized hole in Rivian’s stock price, currently trading for $17.20 per share.
+Down 77.95% since its IPO 3 years earlier.

 24/7 Wall Street aims to provide readers our assumptions about the stocks prospects going forward and what growth we see in Rivian for the next several years and what our best estimates are for Rivian’s stock price each year through 2030.